A downloadable tool

 Features

-• Control the number of octaves used in generation (more iterations means the noise is smoother)
+• Control the number of octaves/smoothness used in generation

 • Control the amplitude of the noise (eg if you're generating a sprite you probably want the noise to have a range between 0 and 255)

-• Works in either native GML or via a DLL
+• Native GML (cross-platform), a shader (cross-platform), or via a DLL (Windows only)

 • Helper function to convert the raw noise data to a sprite (see screenshots)